 Man killed, 6-month-old boy grazed in shooting on Chicago's Southwest Side

-OAKLEY, Minn. – Police are investigating after an adult was killed and a toddler grazed by a bullet in a drive-by shooting near the Heart of Chicago neighborhood Wednesday morning.
+CHICAGO (CBS) – Police are investigating after an adult was killed and an infant grazed by a bullet in a drive-by shooting near the Heart of Chicago neighborhood Wednesday morning.

 Police said the shooting happened on the 2400 block of South Oakley Avenue around 10:45 a.m.